Best Film for the Yashica 200-AF

-The Yashica 200-AF takes 35mm film that is sold in canisters.
-In addition, it is the best-selling film format and is on occasion described as 135 film.
+The Yashica 200-AF uses 35mm film that is sold in canisters.
+In addition, it’s the most widely used type of film and is on occasion described as 135 film.

-Changing the film stock you are using will transform the look of your photographs.
-This is an example of the excellent things about film.
+Switching the film stock you are using will alter the look of your photographs.
+This is one of the marvelous things about film.

-All commercially available 35mm film made today has DX encoding on the canister.
-This will allow cameras to auto detect and set the ISO of the film loaded into the camera.
+Almost all available 35mm film offered for sale these days has DX encoding on the canister.
+This allows cameras to detect and set the ISO of the canister loaded.

-You will find a variety of choices for where to have 35mm film developed.
-For a more in depth explanation of the options look at my article on Where to Get Film Developed.
+There are a handful of options for where to develop film.
+For a more thorough discussion of the choices check my article on Where to Get Film Developed.

-WARNING: Film is not processed on site at big box stores and pharmacies.
-They send the film away to be processed by a 3rd party.
-Because of this, you won’t be given your processed negatives back.
+WARNING: Film is no longer processed on location at big box stores and pharmacies.
+They ship film away to be developed by a 3rd party.
+As a consequence, you won’t receive your negatives back.